 Source Plan Assessed ?
-Additional Measure Comment Reduce NI / Ire nplement management controls as they become available, e.g. new or improved uidance, new or revised legislation or regulations, codes of practice There are a number of management controls Ire TI hese could include: A code of practice for morphology There are a number of management controls identified as potential measures, the details NI Introduction of a culverting policy Review of existing legislative controls on physical modifications to of which are not yet available.
-It is not possible to assess the impacts associated with these at this time; however, it is strongly NI х surface waters recommended that when the details of these NI Development of a protocol for maintenance dredging Implementation of a new marine licensing regime and marine planning system under the (draft) UK Marine Bill are known, they are subject to an environmental assessment, where required, and Appropriate Assessment to identify NI Adoption of operational protocols for impoundments potential impacts other than those related to Ire Increased emphasis in EIA on morphology impacts from new development or cumulative pressures water, e.g. population, etc. Ire \checkmark upport voluntary initiatives, such as wetlands and Integrated Coastal Zone Management chemes, including through awareness campaigns See Table 9.10 for assessment NI x complete further surveys on all water bodies following review of morphology lassification results PM3 is directed at information / data gathering, and while an important part of the planning process, is not suitable for SEA NI х PM4: C Carry out SEA of tidal energy reserves If a plan or programme to develop tidal energy reserves is proposed, a determination with regard to the requirement for SEA under the provisions of the SEA Directive should be made as well as the requirement for Appropriate Assessment.
+Additional Measure Comment Reduce NI / Ire PM1: Implement management controls as they become available, e.g. new or in guidance, new or revised legislation or regulations, codes of practice Ire These could include: A code of practice for morphology There are a number of management controls identified as potential measures, the details NI Introduction of a culverting policy Review of existing legislative controls on physical modifica surface waters with these at this time, nowever, it is strongly NI Х Development of a protocol for maintenance dredging recommended that when the details of these are known, they are subject to an NI Implementation of a new marine licencing regime and planning system under the (draft) UK Marine Bill NI Adoption of operational protocols for impoundments potential impacts other than those related to Ire Increased emphasis in EIA on morphology impacts from development or cumulative pressures m new water, e.g. population, etc. Ire $\checkmark$ PM2: Support voluntary initiatives, such as wetlands and Integrated Coastal Zone Mana schemes, including through awareness campaigns gement See Table 9.10 for assessment NI x PM3: Complete further surveys on all water bodies following review of mor classification results phology PM3 is directed at information / data gathering, and while an important part of the planning process, is not suitable for SEA NI x PM4: Carry out SEA of tidal energy reserves If a plan or programme to develop tidal energy reserves is proposed, a determination with regard to the requirement for SEA under the provisions of the SEA Directive should be made as well as the requirement for Appropriate Assessment.
 A mitigation measure recommending this has been brought forward to Chapter 10 of this report.
-Replace / U pgrade Ire x PM5: C channelisation investigation PM5 is directed at further data gathering as part of the planning process and is not suitable for SEA.
+Replace / U pgrade Ire х PM5: Channelisation investigation PM5 is directed at further data gathering as part of the planning process and is not suitable for SEA.